If you get involved with Earthwatch, familiarize yourself with our terms & conditions.

 REGISTERING FOR AN EXPEDITION

 The cost of participating in an Earthwatch Expedition is called a “contribution.”
-Contributions for a particular expedition may vary depending on the expedition start date.
 The contribution is subject to change without notice.
 Earthwatch cannot guarantee a contribution until a nonrefundable deposit has been received.

 If you have made a deposit, your final payment is due 90 days before the expedition start date.
 Please refer to your confirmation email for the specific date on which the final payment is due.
 If you have not paid in full by this date, Earthwatch reserves the right to cancel your expedition place and your nonrefundable deposit will be retained by Earthwatch.

-Note: If you register online within 90 days of your expedition start date, the nonrefundable deposit of $300/£175/$500 AUD will be charged via your selected payment method at the time of sign-up as well as the balance of your contribution.
+Note: If you register online within 90 days of your expedition start date, the full contribution amount will be charged at the time of sign-up.

 Participants Living in North, Central, or South America

 All payments must be submitted in U.S. dollars.
 You may pay with MasterCard, American Express or Visa.
-To pay by check, please make the check payable to Earthwatch Institute and mail it to Earthwatch, 114 Western Avenue, Boston, MA 01880, USA.
+To pay by check, please make the check payable to Earthwatch Institute and mail it to Earthwatch, 1380 Soldiers Field Rd., Suite 2700, Boston, MA 02135, USA.

 Note: All Expedition Fund donations are nonrefundable.
 Any Expedition Fund donation not used toward an expedition within three years will be considered a donation to Earthwatch.